athomasq/athomasq.github.io/navigation/work.md

 💱 Data advantages and using data to generate alpha
 👩‍💻 Designing, building and scaling effective data organizations
 🏗️ Modern data infrastructure and technical approaches
-🤖 The interplay of data and LLMs in the ML-AI-Data stack 🏭 Managing data teams, processes, platforms and operations
+🤖 LLMs and the ML-AI-Data stack.
+🏭 Managing data teams, processes, platforms and operations
 🚚 Specific datasets, commercials, usage and opportunities
 ☑️ Expert evaluations and diligence on data-related ventures